joaquingatica/chatstats/README.md

 The only requirement is Deno 1.0 or above.
 Install by following the [official documentation](https://deno.land/#installation).

-NOTE: For now, the project in only developed for macOS for it's `sh` usage.
-Minimal changes for Windows or Linux may need to be made.

 ## Setup

 After cloning the repository: